 Interviewer: Dr. O’Connor, how many interns does NSF usually have and what skills do you look for in prospective interns?

 Dr. O’Connor: [We have] about 20 interns, typically.
 As for skills, it depends on the projects.
 The ability to write, ability to use Microsoft software — Excel, Powerpoint — that’s the minimum.

 Interviewer: Jessica, what parts of your internship have been the most challenging and the most rewarding?

 Jessica: The most challenging part was preparing for my presentation, but it was a rewarding process.
 I will be able to present it at different scientific conferences.
-I submitted an abstract for a science conference in Hawaii and, if it gets accepted, I'll be able to present there.
+I submitted an abstract for a science conference in Hawaii and, if it gets accepted, I'll be able to present it there.

 Interviewer: Dr. O’Connor, can you tell us about some of Jessica’s contributions to NSF during her time here?

 Dr. O’Connor: She’s been great, she’s very talented and very smart.
 What she’s working on is a meaningful project.
-She’s gathering new data and it’s going to help me with making decisions on new awards in a couple months.
+She’s gathering new data and it’s going to help me with making decisions on new awards in a couple of months.

 Interviewer: Jessica, how has being at NSF affected and informed your future career goals?

 Jessica: Since I’m interested in gathering statistics and data and presenting it I think this internship will definitely be helpful for my future career.
 I’ve learned about different grad school programs and the different paths I can take after graduation through NSF.
 This internship is also really good because I have my own project and a report I can show future professors or future employers.